 Sensors detect changes to the flow environment and quickly calculate the desired values.
-These values can be displayed on the front display, or sent through the communication protocol to a Data Acquisition (DAQ), Programmable Logic Controller (PLC), desktop computer, or other means of data collection.
-Alicat devices are designed to take analog signals from temperature and pressure sensors, and convert them into digital counts.
-That data is then sent through NIST’s REFPROP program, which has been upgraded from 9.1 to 10.0.
-Along with the new PCB our mass flow units have become even more efficient.
+These values can be displayed on the front display, or sent through the communication protocol to a DAQ, PLC, desktop computer, or other means of data collection.
+Alicat devices are designed to take analog signals from temperature and pressure sensors and convert them into digital counts.

-Our newest release converts data in a way that reduces the sensitivity to external effects, and helps minimize system noise, thereby maximizing the signal to noise ratio (SNR), reducing the error value.
+Our newest release converts data in a way that reduces the sensitivity to external effects, and helps minimize system noise, thereby maximizing the signal to noise ratio (SNR) and reducing the error value.
 The chart below shows the bits gained in our SNR by upgrading the circuitry:

-The large-scale improvement of 4.5–5 bits SNR (that’s a 20 to 30 times increase) can be seen in the lowest measureable flow of our mass flow devices.
+The large-scale improvement of 4.5–5 bits SNR (that’s a 20 to 30 times increase) can be seen in the lowest measurable flow of our mass flow devices.
 From the moment the sensor detects a change in the environment and sends a signal through our device, the amount of uncertainty of the final value drops dramatically due to the drop in noise in the system.

 We are constantly finding ways to improve how our devices interact with the environment and strive to get as close as possible to the real world values.
-Alicat works with our customers to ensure that they are extracting every bit of performance that they can from our units.
+Alicat works with our customers to ensure that you can extract every bit of performance possible from your Alicat units.
 The overall impact of the improved PCB is the increase in the signal to noise ratio, which in turn provides a final value that is closer to the actual real world value.
 By striving toward a perfect system, our analysis of flows will see less and less error, opening up applications that require more precise and accurate information, and opening doors to a whole new world we haven’t even begun to discover.